Refractory clergy: Background

-In the centuries preceding the French Revolution, the Church had functioned as an autonomous entity within French borders.
-It controlled roughly 10% of all French land, levied mandatory tithes upon the populace, and collected revenues from its estates, all of which contributed to the Church's total income which it was not obliged to disclose to the state.
+In the centuries preceding the French Revolution, the Church had functioned as an autonomous entity within France.
+It controlled roughly 10% of all French land, levied mandatory tithes upon the populace, and collected revenues from its estates, all of which contributed to the Church's total income, which it was not obliged to disclose to the state.

 Under the ancien regime, France was divided into three Estates, and the clergy occupied the First Estate, with the aristocracy comprising the Second Estate, and the commoners the Third Estate.
-As one of the first two privileged Estates, the Church was exempt from all taxation, although every five years the Assembly of the Clergy met and arranged a don gratuit (free gift) to be given to the King on behalf of the Church.
+As one of the first two privileged Estates, the Church was exempt from taxation, although every five years the Assembly of the Clergy met and arranged a don gratuit (free gift) to be given to the King on behalf of the Church.

 Over the course of the 18th century, France fell into deeper and deeper financial crisis.
 On multiple occasions, the state attempted to revoke the Church's tax-free status in order to tap into its significant financial resources, with official declarations calling for formal surveys of the Church's wealth and subsequent taxations being levied in 1749 and 1780.
-Both were successfully rebuffed by the Church, whose infrastructure, organization, man-power, and influence were unrivaled in France.
+Both were successfully rebuffed by the Church, whose infrastructure, organization, man-power, and influence were still powerful in France.
 Nonetheless, these events show that a desire to check the power and privileges of the Church was gaining momentum before the Revolution erupted.

 During the French Revolution

 In an attempt to find a peaceful resolution to mounting popular unrest and calls for reform, King Louis XVI first convened the Assembly of Notables in 1787 and then revived the Estates-General in 1789.
 During the 1787 Assembly, clerical representatives strongly opposed any reforms directed towards the Church, but by the meeting of the Estates-General, internal divisions began to form.
-Bishops and other ‘high clergy’ (who were often of noble stock) allied strongly with the Second Estate in the preservation of official privileges.
+Bishops and other ‘high clergy’ (who were often of noble stock) generally allied with the Second Estate in the preservation of their traditional privileges.
 However, many parish priests and other ‘low clergy’ sided with the Third Estate, representing their own class and the class of their flocks.

 Things began to change quickly in 1789.
-On August 4, the newly assembled National Assembly drafted the ‘Declaration of the Rights of Man and of the Citizen,’ and over the next year completely dismantled French society and rebuilt it from the ground up.
-Part of this included nationalizing all Church lands and transferring ownership to the state.
+On August 4, the newly assembled National Assembly drafted the ‘Declaration of the Rights of Man and of the Citizen,’ and over the next year completely dismantled French society and began to rebuild it from the ground up.
+Part of this included confiscating Church property and transferring ownership to the state.
 By June 1790 the Assembly had officially abolished the nobility, and on July 12 passed the Civil Constitution of the Clergy.